 An independent evaluation [PDF] of the Healthy Futures Program first year identified measureable improvements:

-- Improvement in staff ability to manage challenging behaviors, knowledge of how to refer children and families for mental health services, and comfort with mental health services
+- Improvement in staff ability to manage challenging behaviors, knowledge of how to refer children and families for behavioral health services, and comfort with behavioral health services

 - Significant increase in positive child interactions—more children appeared to be happy and well-adjusted, more involved, well behaved, cooperative and attentive